www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/harvest/_introduction.md

 API methods that return a collection of results are always paginated.
 Paginated results will include a `Link` (see [RFC-5988](https://tools.ietf.org/html/rfc5988)) response header with the following information.

-* `next`.
-Always included.
-The corresponding URL is the link to the next page.
+* `next`. *Always provided in response.* The corresponding URL is the link to the next page.
-* `prev`.
-Optionally included.
-The corresponding URL is the link to the previous page.
+* `prev`. *Not always provided in response.* The corresponding URL is the link to the previous page.
-* `last`.
-Optionally included.
-The corresponding URL is the link to the last page.
+* `last`. *Not always provided in response.* The corresponding URL is the link to the last page.

 Note that when this header is not set, there is only one page, the first page, of results.

-**WARNING:** Paging URLs may differ per paginated endpoint and may change in the future, therefore it is important to use the Link headers and not page by manually changing the paging-related query parameters.
+<aside class="warning">Paging URLs may differ per paginated endpoint and may change in the future, therefore it is important to use the Link headers and not page by manually changing the paging-related query parameters.</aside>

 ## Validation